apache/zeppelin/docs/install/install.md

     <td>ZEPPELIN_NOTEBOOK_HOMESCREEN_HIDE</td>
     <td>zeppelin.notebook.homescreen.hide</td>
     <td>false</td>
-    <td>This value can be "true" when you want to hide notebooks from Zeppelin homescreen.</td>
+    <td>This value can be "true" when to hide the notebook id set by <code>ZEPPELIN_NOTEBOOK_HOMESCREEN</code> on the Zeppelin homescreen.
+For the further information, please read [Customize your Zeppelin homepage](../manual/notebookashomepage.html).</td>
   </tr>
   <tr>
     <td>ZEPPELIN_WAR_TEMPDIR</td>